jungho/k8s-crds/website-operator-sdk/README.md

 ## Create the scaffolding for the Website CRD and Custom Controller

-To add the Website CRD, from the website-controller directory and run the following command:
+To add the Website CRD, from the website-controller-sdk directory and run the following command:

 ```sh
 #You MUST run this within the website-controller-sdk project directory.
 Otherwise it will fail.